 Women’s, Gender, and Sexuality Studies (WGS)

 Open to participants in the LGBTQ Center's Change Agent program.
 Participants will explore principles of identity development (individual and community), queer and feminist theories of leadership and change, understanding gender and sexuality as frameworks for community organizing and social change, and development and implementation of a final change related project.
 Pass/fail only.
-P-POI.
+Only offered for 1.5 or 3 hours.
+P-Prerequisite override required.

-Provides students with an overview of the social, emotional, and legal issues related to sexual violence, and teaches them to design and implement educational programs on this topic.
-Pass/fail only.
+Provides students with an intersectional overview of gender-based violence, and teaches them to design and implement community-engaged educational programs on this topic.
+Only offered for 1.5 or 3 hours.

 WGS 150.
 Perspectives in Gender and Sexuality.
 (3 h)